kflu/kflu.github.io/_posts/2016-03-26-document-scanning-workflow.markdown

 There is also a PDF utility command line tool called PDFtk, more specificaly [PDFtk server][PDFtkServer].
 It's open source and seems to be of good quality and have a large user base.
 I might want to add it to my toolkit in the future, but for this scanning scenario, I don't need it yet.

-Rotating every page in a PDF 90 degrees counter-clockwise:
+Rotating every page in a PDF 90° counter-clockwise:

     pdftk old.pdf cat 1-endwest output new.pdf